Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 • Classes and objects make the code clean and streamlined, leading authorized persons to understand it precisely.

-• It follows imperative style, due to which code looks like a set of instructions and leverages to system to read it faster.
+• It follows an imperative style, due to which code looks like a set of instructions and leverages to the system to read it faster.

 • Developers can use objects of developed libraries in a project in other future projects for creating quality software within cost and time constraints.